What is the Credit Limit on a Credit Card?

 How Much Will Your Credit Limit Be?

 Your credit card issuer determines your credit limit when you first apply for the credit card.
 They will assess your income, current debt level, and credit history and set a credit limit base on those factors.
 If you have a new credit history, a history of late payments, low income, or a high debt level you may be approved for a low credit limit to start.

 Unfortunately, you won't know what your credit limit will be until you've completed your application and are approved for the credit card.
 (The exception is with a secured credit card where your credit limit equal to your security deposit.)
 If you're (reasonably) unhappy with the credit limit you've received, you can request a bigger one or turn down the credit card.

 Your credit limit may not stay the same the entire time you have the credit card.
 If you use your credit card wisely and make your monthly payments on time, you can be approved for periodic credit limit increases, sometimes without having to request a credit limit increase.
 Similarly, your credit limit can be lowered if your payment habits fall behind or your debt increases to a level that your credit card issuer deems risky.

 Credit Limit vs. No Preset Spending Limit

 Some credit cards don't have a firm credit limit.
-These credit cars have no preset spending limit.
+These credit cards have no preset spending limit.
 Credit cards with no preset spending limit don't give you an infinite amount of available credit.
 Instead, these cards have a spending limit that changes based on your current spending habits, income, credit history, and other factors.

 How Much of Your Credit Limit Can You Use?